 Often, these agencies will provide the businesses with a copy of their terms of business, which will govern their contractual relationship with them.

-With the pressure to fill vacancies as quickly as possible, the key provisions of the recruitment agency’s terms and conditions can be overlooked.
+With the pressure to fill vacancies as quickly as possible, or where you are considering moving agency workers into employed roles, the key provisions of the recruitment agency’s terms and conditions can be overlooked.
 This may lead to many businesses having to pay high transfer fees upon making an offer of employment.

-Before agreeing to any terms, the document should be thoroughly read to ensure that every point is fully understood.
+Before agreeing to any terms, or making offers to agency workers to employ them, the document should be thoroughly read to ensure that every point is fully understood.

 Below is a brief overview of some common terms found within a recruitment agency’s terms of business.

 It is important to understand what is deemed as an ‘introduction’ as this will determine whether you will be required to pay a fee for taking on a candidate.

 In most situations, receiving a CV or information from the agency that identifies a possible candidate or arranging an interview with a candidate put forward by the agency are both interpreted as an introduction.

 The term ‘engagement’ is commonly used to describe the employment or use, by you or a third party, of a candidate that has been introduced to you by the agency.

 Once a candidate has been ‘engaged’, a fee will be payable to the agency.
 It is advisable to read this section carefully to avoid unexpected charges.